KolinGuo/Matlab-Audio-Sampler/README.md

 # Matlab-Audio-Sampler
-A Matlab audio sampler by α·UMi
+A Matlab group project for ENG6 @ UC-Davis